 Currency forward contracts are entered to hedge exposure for sales in foreign currencies based on specific sales orders with customers or for anticipated sales activity for a future time period.
 Generally, 60-80% of the sales value of these orders are covered by forward contracts.
 Maturity dates of the forward contracts attempt to match anticipated receivable collections.
 The Company marks the outstanding accounts receivable and forward contracts to market at month end and any realized and unrealized gains or losses are recorded as other income and expense.
 The Company also enters currency forward contracts for committed or anticipated equipment and inventory purchases.
 Generally, 50-75% of the asset cost is covered by forward contracts although 100% of the asset cost may be covered by contracts in certain instances.
 Forward contracts are matched with the anticipated date of delivery of the assets and gains and losses are recorded as a component of the asset cost for purchase transactions the Company is firmly committed.
 For anticipated purchase transactions, gains or losses on hedge contracts are accumulated in Other Comprehensive Income (Loss) and periodically evaluated to assess hedge effectiveness.
-In the prior year quarter and six-month period, the Company recorded and subsequently wrote off approximately \$0.5 million and \$2.1 million, respectively, of accumulated losses on hedge contracts associated with the anticipated purchase of machinery that was later canceled.
+In the prior year quarter and nine-month period, the Company recorded approximately \$2.2 million and \$4.3 million, respectively, of losses on hedge contracts associated with the anticipated purchase of machinery, of which \$1.0 million in losses had previously been accounted for as a cash flow hedge but was subsequently expensed when the machinery order did not materialize.
 The contracts outstanding for anticipated purchase commitments that were subsequently canceled were unwound by entering into sales contracts with identical remaining maturities and contract values.
 These contracts were marked to market with offsetting gains and losses until they matured.
-The latest maturity for all outstanding purchase and sales foreign currency forward contracts are January 17, 2002 and December 1, 2002, respectively.
+The latest maturity for all outstanding purchase and sales foreign currency forward contracts are July, 2002 and March, 2003, respectively.